 What Physical Changes Are Expected During Puberty?

 Puberty starts when changes in your child’s brain cause sex hormones to be released in the ovaries or testes.
 The changes that happen during puberty are physical, sexual, social and emotional.
 Regardless of gender, most teens will experience physical changes such as oily skin and hair, spots, increased body odour and a growth spurt.
-For more information regarding the physical changes that occur specifically for boys and girls during the different stages of puberty, this NHS page is helpful.

 What To Expect Socially And Emotionally